lol123Xb/NTE-Auto-Fisher/README.md

 # NTE-Auto-Fisher
-An auto fishing script using bash and xdotool.
+An auto fishing script/macro using bash and xdotool.
 Made for Neverness to Everness and 1920x1080 displays.

 # Warning
 This script may or may not get you banned from the game.